iroma/fhirbase/dev/README.md

 start it and provisions with bootstrap.sh script, which will install everything you need.

+By configuration vagrant is forwards 5433 port to your local host (you can change port in Vagrantfile).
-You can connect to vagrant's postgresql:
+So you can connect to `fhir` database inside vagrant vm with user `vagrant`:

 `psql -h localhost -p 5433 -U vagrant fhirbase`